seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIUS CAESAR**
 Caesar: and that, having in Sicily
-Sextus Pompeius spoil’d, we had not rated him
+Sextus Pompeius spoil'd, we had not rated him
-His part o’ the isle: then does he say, he lent me
+His part o' the isle: then does he say, he lent me
 Some shipping unrestored: lastly, he frets
 That Lepidus of the triumvirate
 Should be deposed; and, being, that we detain
 All his revenue.

 **AGRIPPA**
-Sir, this should be answer’d.
+Sir, this should be answer'd.

 **OCTAVIUS CAESAR**
-’Tis done already, and the messenger gone.
+'Tis done already, and the messenger gone.
 I have told him, Lepidus was grown too cruel;
 That he his high authority abused,
-And did deserve his change: for what I have conquer’d,
+And did deserve his change: for what I have conquer'd,
 I grant him part; but then, in his Armenia,
-And other of his conquer’d kingdoms, I
+And other of his conquer'd kingdoms, I
 Demand the like.

 **MECAENAS**
-He’ll never yield to that.
+He'll never yield to that.

 **OCTAVIUS CAESAR**
 Nor must not then be yielded to in this.